-We currently have several drug candidates in clinical development, as well as a Phase 3 study to expand the label of our approved drug, QINLOCK, and their risk of failure is high.
+We currently have several drug candidates in varying stages of clinical development, including DCC-3116 in a Phase 1 study, in patients with advanced or metastatic tumors with a RAS or RAF mutation, and vimseltinib in a Phase 3 study in patients with TGCT, and the risk of failure is high.
 We are unable to predict when or if any of our drug candidates will prove effective or safe in humans or will obtain marketing approval.
 Before obtaining marketing approval from regulatory authorities for the sale of any drug candidate, we must complete preclinical development and then conduct extensive clinical trials to demonstrate the safety and efficacy of our drug candidates in humans.
 Clinical testing is expensive, difficult to design and implement, and can take many years to complete and is uncertain as to the outcome.
 A failure of one or more clinical trials can occur at any stage of testing.
 The outcome of preclinical testing and early clinical trials may not be predictive of the success of later clinical trials, interim or preliminary results of a clinical trial do not necessarily predict final results, and results for one indication may not be predictive of the success in additional indications.
 In particular, the small number of patients in our early clinical trials may make the results of these trials less predictive of the outcome of later clinical trials.
-In addition, although we observed encouraging preliminary efficacy results including disease control rates, objective response rates (best response), and progression free survival in our Phase 1 study of QINLOCK, the primary objectives were to determine the safety, tolerability, and maximum tolerated dose of QINLOCK and to determine a recommended Phase 2 dose and not to demonstrate efficacy.
-The assessments of efficacy from the Phase 1 study of QINLOCK were not designed to demonstrate statistical significance and may not be predictive of the results of further clinical trials of QINLOCK, including our ongoing Phase 3 study for QINLOCK in second-line GIST.
-These factors also apply to the earlier-stage trials for our drug candidates.
+For example, in November 2021, we announced that the INTRIGUE study did not meet the primary endpoint of improved PFS compared with the standard of care sunitinib despite initially observing encouraging preliminary data in our Phase 1 study of wimseltinib in TGCT, the assessments of efficacy from the Phase 1/2 study of vimseltinib in TGCT, the assessments of efficacy from the Phase 1/2 study of vimseltinib were not designed to demonstrate statistical significance and may not be predictive of the results of the results of our drug candidates, such as the Phase 1 study of DCC-3116.